-- (A) whether the tackle consists of more than one action, regardless of whether the Person being tackled is in possession of the ball; - (B) whether the tackle is of an inherently dangerous kind, such as a spear tackle or a tackle where a Player is lifted off the ground;
+- (A) whether the tackle consists of more than one action, regardless of whether the Person being tackled is in possession of the ball; - (B) whether the tackle is of an inherently dangerous kind, such as a spear tackle or a tackle where a Player is lifted off the ground; - (C) whether the Person being tackled is in a vulnerable position (for example, arm(s) pinned) with little opportunity to protect themself;

-- (C) whether the Person being tackled is in a vulnerable position (for example, arm(s) pinned) with little opportunity to protect themself; and - (D) whether the Person being tackled is slung, driven or rotated into the ground with excessive force. - (iv) Rough Conduct (Contact Below the Knees)
+- (D) whether the Person being tackled is slung, driven or rotated into the ground with excessive force (for example, a run down tackle where the tackled player is driven into the ground with excessive force). - (iv) Rough Conduct (Contact Below the Knees)

 Under the Laws of the Game, making contact with an opponent below the knees is prohibited.
 A Person who keeps their feet is vulnerable to serious injury from other Persons who lunge, dive or slide toward them and make contact below the knees.
-This Clause 7(f)(iv) aims to protect such Persons from the risk of foreseeable injury.
+This Clause 8(f)(iv) aims to protect such Persons from the risk of foreseeable injury.
 A Person may be guilty of Rough Conduct if the Person makes contact below the knees of another Person and does so in a manner which is unreasonable in the circumstances.
 It is not a defence that the Person who made contact below the knees was contesting the ball or was first to the ball.
 The primary responsibility of Persons with respect to contact below the knees is to avoid the risk of foreseeable injury.
 In determining whether contact below the knees is unreasonable in the circumstances, the following factors will be considered: